GroupNorm

 • ResNext.

 • MobileNet.
-Note to self: after several weeks working on detection, we found out that MobileNet does not work well for detection.
-One paper supports this observation [Light-Weight RetinaNet for Object Detection] .
-Their observation is also consistent with my experiment results, especially about the low confidence scores of the model.
+Note to self: after several weeks working on detection, we found that MobileNet does not perform well for detection.
+One paper supports this observation [Light-Weight RetinaNet for Object Detection].
+Their findings align with my experiments, particularly regarding the low confidence scores of the model.

 • Xception.